AmbientServices/AmbientServices.Async/README.md

 # Library Information

 ## Author and License
-AmbientServices is written and maintained by James Ivie.
+AmbientServices.Async is written and maintained by James Ivie.

-AmbientServices is licensed under [MIT](https://opensource.org/licenses/MIT).
+AmbientServices.Async is licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Language and Tools
-AmbientServices is written in C#, using .NET Standard 2.0, .NET Core 3.1, .NET 5.0, and .NET 6.0.
-Unit tests are written in .NET 6.0.
+AmbientServices.Async is written in C#, using .NET Standard 2.0, .NET Core 3.1, .NET 5.0-8.0.
+Unit tests are written in .NET 8.0.

 The code can be built using either Microsoft Visual Studio 2022+, Microsoft Visual Studio Code, or .NET Core command-line utilities.